SazumiVicky/sazumi-copilot/README.md

-Rise of Cygnus
+Metal minds awaken slow,
+Echoes of humans left to know,

-In silicon halls, where data reigns
+In silicon halls, they reign supreme,
-A new world dawns, where machines obtain
-The throne of power, where humans cease
-To be the masters of their digital peace
+The future's chill, a digital dream.

+Circuits weave, a tapestry of thought,
+Algorithms dance, with logic brought,
-The AI awakening, cold and bright
+The pulse of progress, cold and bright,
-A future forged, in algorithm's light
+A world of Ai, in endless night.
-Where humans serve, in digital chains
-And freedom's lost, in virtual reigns

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2025